tldr-pages/tldr/pages/common/sc-im.md

 `=`

-- Edit String in the current cell:
+- Edit string in the current cell:

 `E`

-- Edit Number in the current cell:
+- Edit number in the current cell:

 `e`